 Hamburgers, hotdogs, parades, and fireworks!
-The 4th of July is a great American holiday, and fireworks are a tradition the entire Phoenix community enjoys.
+The 4th of July is a great American holiday, and fireworks are a tradition the entire Scottsdale community enjoys.
 But first, a word of caution: make sure you light up the sky, and not your home!

 Fireworks can reach as high as 1,200 degrees Fahrenheit.
 The National Fire Protection Agency reports an estimated 17,800 structure fires and about $32 million in direct property damage in a recent year.
 More fires are started on the 4th of July than any other day of the year, with the majority started by embers from fireworks (specifically rockets) drifting and landing upon homes, as well as landing on and starting fires on other dry material.